 Depending on when you visit, you’ll see multi-media video pieces, scenic backdrops, or animated vignettes accompanied by musical compositions.
 Some of these works are artistic studies while others seek to make a social or political statement.

-It’s a short show, but the Midnight Moment is a great way to take in some art, especially if you don’t have enough time to visit one of New York City’s best museums.
+It’s a short show, but the Midnight Moment is a great way to take in some art, especially if you don’t have enough time to visit one of Manhattan’s best museums.

 9. Experience RISE NY, another great thing to do in Times Square, New York